AI For Emergency Board-Up Calls

 110 calls/mo, 55% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$550 average board-up or first stabilization value Average revenue per converted booking, job, consult, or appointment.
+$550 average board-up or first stabilization value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with call logs, after-hours share, opening count, fire or storm mix, glass replacement close rate, restoration handoff value, property-management account value, crew capacity, service area, and actual invoice value.